SimonUnterstrasser/ColumnModel/README.md

 The code was used to produce the data and generate figures of the study

-Collection/Aggregation in a Lagrangian cloud microphysical model: Insights from column model applications
+Collisional growth in a particle-based cloud microphysical model: Insights from column model simulations using LCM1D (v1.0)

 The code was run on Linux system with a C-shell, sed, gcc and Python 3